R-Nechamkin/DataStructuresAndAlgorithms/README.md

 ## Contributing

 Contributions are encouraged and welcome!
 If you have an implementation of a new data structure or algorithm, or if you'd like to improve existing code, feel free to open a pull request.
-Please ensure that your code follows the repository's coding standards and includes appropriate documentation and test cases.

 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

 ## About This Read Me

 Unloading grunt work on generative AI is an important skill for developers to learn.
 For example, I asked OpenAI's ChatGPT to write this README for me.
+If you've got any particular ideas about how AI can take care of annoying work, please open a pull request on the README to tell me all about it.